evertonjacksondev/emslocacoes/README.md

 - Responsiveness
 - Add new cars
-- Details od each car
+- Details of each car
 - Rented cars are unavailable
 - Connects with WhatsApp API